 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-*This tour is SOLD OUT.
-I will be running more group tours to India in 2021.
-If you would like to be kept up to date, email me on firstname.lastname@example.org so I can let you know when the tours are on sale, and follow me on Instagram here!*
+*This tour has already happened and was a complete success!
+I will be running more group tours to India and other locations in 2021 once it is safe to do so.
+If you would like to be kept up to date, please email me on firstname.lastname@example.org and I will let you know when the tours are planned and on sale.
+Also follow me on Instagram here for announcements!*

 Sun 1st March – Sat 14th March 2020